HOME

 The 'Flower Carpet' series of roses are low and spreading.
 We have the pink, a white and one called 'Appleblossom'.
 They typically bloom in mid-summer and again very late in the season, lasting until hard frost.
 They have some die-back each winter, but rebound nicely with spring pruning.

-We discovered a rather charming "peachy-colored" rose this summer.
-It's identity was long forgotten, but we recently came up with the name 'Goldbusch' while rooting through old garden records .
+We discovered a rather charming "peachy-colored" rose one summer.
+It's identity was long forgotten, but we came up with the name 'Goldbusch' while rooting through old garden records .
 It is an arching shrub with very fragrant foliage, quite dark peach buds open to a pale yellow bloom, with a blush of pink.
 It reblooms modestly late in the year if dead-headed.

 'peachy' rose budPart of plant with bloom and bud.Open bloom of this rose.